Black Lives Matter Protesters Come Face-To-Face With Cubans For Trump Supporters In Miami Lakes

 Protests have been happening for weeks now.

-One woman who was hit by a rubber bullet during a Fort Lauderdale protest a month ago will share her story with Congress on Monday.
+One woman who was hit by a rubber bullet during a Fort Lauderdale protest a month ago will share her story with Congress Monday.
+CBS 4 News Partner, The Miami Herald, posted a video of the incident.

-LaToya Ratlieff said she was a peaceful protester whose skull was fractured when she was hit in the head.

 You must log in to post a comment.